pzivich/zEpid/docs/Causal.rst

   print('RR 95% CI:',np.percentile(rr_results,q=[2.5,97.5]))

-**NOTE** You will definitely want to use the ``print_results=False`` option in the ``outcome_model()``, otherwise 500 logistic regression results will be printed to your terminal.
+**NOTE** You will definitely want to use the ``print_model_results=False`` option in the ``outcome_model()``, otherwise 500 logistic regression results will be printed to your terminal.
 It is likely this will take at least several seconds to run, if not longer.
 Remember that it is fitting 500 logistic regression models to 500 bootstrapped sample to generate the confidence intervals.

 Multivariate Exposures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~